taocpp/PEGTL/doc/Introduction.md

    // Parsing rule that matches a sequence of the 'prefix'
    // rule, the 'name' rule, a literal "!", and 'eof'
    // (end-of-file/input).
-Due to 'must` instead of 'seq'
+The 'must' makes the parser
-   // the rule will throw an exception when it does not
+   // throw an exception when a sub-rule doesn't match
+   // (instead of returning 'false' and possibly doing
-   // match the input.
+   // some backtracking depending on the grammar).

    struct grammar
       : pegtl::must< prefix, name, pegtl::one< '!' >, pegtl::eof >
    {};

-   // Class template for user-defined actions that does
+   // Class template for user-defined semantic actions;
-   // nothing by default.
+   // the non-specialized default case does nothing.

    template< typename Rule >
    struct action